How are gifted shares taxed?

 What happens if you sell shares received as gift?

-If you sell shares received as a gift at a profit, you will have capital gains and these would be taxable in your hands.
+If you sell shares received as gift for profit, the capital gains would be taxable in your hands.
 In this case, you will have to file ITR 2.

-To determine the holding period, date of acquisition by the previous owner will be considered.
+To determine the holding period, the previous owner’s date of acquisition will be considered.

 Note: In case of shares received from parents/spouse, clubbing provisions may apply.